-Photoscape is the one photo imaging and editing program I use most often in relation to my genealogy research.
+Photoscape image editing software is the one photo imaging and editing program I use most often in relation to my genealogy research.

 I spent my career life creating, altering or designing images, graphics, documents, etc. However, I have found that using the professional level software packages I once used for editing these images for genealogy to be like flying a million dollar airplane to shop at the cross-town supermarket – totally unnecessary and a waste of space and resources.